What is living in my dancer’s dance bag? By Mary Lorraine herself!

 Also, on the subject of “stinkiness” is arm pits.
 If your dancer sweats at all they should have a travel size deodorant/anti-perspirant in their dance bag.
 This allows them to reapply before and between dance classes to keep things smelling pleasant.

-Pack an extra form fitting shirt in the bag for changing shirts between classes if the first one gets wet with perspiration.
+Pack an extra form fitting shirt in the bag for changing shirts between dance classes if the first one gets wet with perspiration.
 Black of course!
 A good idea is to keep this in a zip lock bag along with any extra tights or leotards in the bag so it doesn’t smell like shoes.
 During COVID-19 this is a great place to keep an additional mask.

 A Ziplock Bag